 Signature below indicates agreement to the following requirements, if grant is selected for funding.
-Applications selected through this application process will be recommended for funding through the Chan Zuckerberg Donor-Advised Fund (DAF) at the Silicon Valley Community Foundation (SVCF) or funded through the Chan Zuckerberg Foundation (CZF):
+Applications selected through this application process will be recommended for funding through the Chan Zuckerberg Donor-Advised Fund (DAF) at the Silicon Valley Community Foundation (SVCF) or funded through the Chan Zuckerberg Initiative Foundation (CZIF):

 Research Integrity: CZI is committed to supporting research that is reproducible and valid and scientists who are truthful.
 CZI does not tolerate fabrication, falsification or plagiarism.
-In any case where there is reason to believe that a Principal Investigator/individual or collaborator, chosen by the Grantee to complete a funded project, has committed research misconduct, we expect the Grantee to bear responsibility for conducting an initial inquiry and if required, a full investigation.
+In any case where there is reason to believe that a Principal Investigator or collaborator, chosen by the Grantee to complete a funded project, has committed research misconduct, we expect the Grantee to bear responsibility for conducting an initial inquiry and if required, a full investigation.
 CZI recognizes the need and duty to protect the identities of anyone who has been accused of misconduct pending investigation.
-However, we require that the Grantee institution notify us of the start and conclusion of all such investigations that involve our grants and promptly reports to us on any case and its progress.
+However, we require that the Grantee institution notify us of the start and conclusion of all such investigations that involve our grants.
 We will hold such information in confidence, barring any legal obligation to disclose the information.
-However, for any case for which the Grantee's investigation determines that misconduct has indeed occurred, CZI may publicly disclose such findings, including the name(s) of any researchers held responsible, without restriction.
+For any case for which the Grantee's investigation determines that misconduct has indeed occurred, we require that the case be described in public (online), including the name(s) of any researchers held responsible or that CZI may publicly disclose such findings, including the name(s) of any researchers held responsible, without restriction.
 In addition, Grantee will make every reasonable effort to inform other parties affected directly or indirectly by the misconduct, including but not limited to journal editors, research collaborators and other funding agencies.
 CZI regards the National Institutes of Health Office of Research Integrity to have well defined procedures for inquiries, investigation and publication is described at https://ori.hhs.gov.
 The Grantee can follow their own standards for such inquiries, provided that the procedures include a public disclosure requirement.

 Ethical Conduct: CZI advocates the highest standards for the ethical conduct of research.
-In addition to abiding by the related requirements of their own countries, Principal Investigators/individuals chosen by the Grantee to complete a funded project should adopt procedures for the use of animals in research, for the ethical treatment of human subjects and tissue donors, and for obtaining the written informed consent of all human subjects.
+In addition to abiding by the related requirements of their own countries, Principal Investigators chosen by the Grantee to complete a funded project shall adopt procedures for the use of animals in research, for the ethical treatment of human subjects and tissue donors, and for obtaining the written informed consent of all human subjects.
 CZI regards the policies of the National Institute of Health as a strong model for such procedures.